eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 Background
 **********

-This examples configures a DDS Publisher using DynamicTypes for the data type definition.
+Since the DDS Recorder only supports dynamic types, DDS Publisher using DynamicTypes for the data type definition.
 Thus, the user will be able to record the published data using the |ddsrecorder| tool of the |eddsrecord| software.
-Moreover, the example implements a DDS Subscriber that will receive any kind of data published by the Publisher as long as the Publisher sends the data type information.
+Moreover, the example implements a DDS Subscriber that will receive any kind of data published by the Publisher.
+For that task, the DDS Publisher and the DDS Subscriber implement a TypeLookupService that send the TypeInformation of the data types used by the publisher.

 The source code of this tutorial is provided `here <https://github.com/eProsima/DDS-Recorder/tree/main/resources/dds/TypeLookupService>`_ with an explanation of how to build and run it.